Nagendra1997/libmesibo/tutorial.md

 ```

 ### Compiling the code

-It is recommended that you use a modern C/C++ compiler such as gcc(GCC 4.x or above) or clang .You can compile your code like below by linking the Mesibo Shared Library :
+It is recommended that you use a modern C/C++ compiler such as gcc(GCC
+4.x or above) or clang.
+You can compile your code like below by linking
+the Mesibo Shared Library :

 ```bash
 g++ testuser1.cpp -o user1 -lmesibo64